influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/config-data-nodes.md

 By default, this option is set to false and writes are processed in the order that they are received.
 This means if any points are in the hinted handoff (HH) queue for a shard, all incoming points must go into the HH queue.

-If true, writes may process in a different order than they were received.
+If set to `true`, writes may process in a different order than they were received.
 This can reduce the time required to drain the HH queue and increase throughput during recovery.

+Whn a remote write fails, the database will send data to the hinted handoff (HH) queue for a short period of time before allowing incoming remote writes to be retried again.
+This time period grows with each failed write.
+The greater the number of successive write failures, the longer a node will delay writes before retrying them.
+Consecutive write failures will cause increased delay times before retrying writes in both emptying HH queues and in remote writes.

+This could result in temporarily large HH queues and more partial write errors if the [write consistency](https://docs.influxdata.com/enterprise_influxdb/v1.9/concepts/clustering/#write-consistency) level is not set to `any` when hinted handoff is written, but fewer "remote write failed" errors as the HH queues empty, and much lower memory usage when a node is unavailable.
+This is because remote writes, which keep data in memory while timing out, will be suppressed.
+Note that only **repeated** write failures will slow down the retry rate.

 **Do not enable if your use case involves updating points, which may cause points to be overwritten.** To overwrite an existing point, the measurement name, tag keys and values (if the point includes tags), field keys, and timestamp all have to be the same as a previous write.

 For example, if you have two points with the same measurement (`cpu`), field key (`v`), and timestamp (`1234`), the following could happen: